TWcamel/resume-chinese-template/README.md

 -   Custom FRESH theme, called `henlo`
 -   Puppeteer to generate the PDFs -- see below why
 -   BrowserSync to serve the HTML/CSS and live reload
--   Gulp to watch files and rebuild, refresh while developing
+-   Gulp, Express, nodemon to watch files and rebuild, refresh while developing

 It is a must to have following requisites installed in your machine/computer for modifying this resume.